 Applications which include cash matching funds are a higher priority of the 9-1-1 Advisory Council and the Department.

 Matching funds shall include new, unexpended cash funds available at the time of application that will be invested at the Montana project site by the private telecommunications company and/or local government entity that is awarded a grant.
 Funds must be expended within the contract period (Ex: 2 years).

-It is recommended that matching funds should be $1 for $1 but should not be less than $1 for $2 (50% match) of grant funds requested.
+Proposed matching funds shall be in the ratio of 50/50 (i.e. $1 for $1).

+Eligible matching funds include unexpended cash only and do not include in-kind contributions (donated time and effort, real and personal property, and goods and services).

 Expenditures made before grant funding approval, without the written consent of the Department to incur project costs, will not be eligible as matching funds.

-F. APPLICATION PROCEDURES

 It is important that applicants not incur costs or obligate funds which are intended to be reimbursed by a 9-1-1 program grant prior to the date of award.
 Expenses incurred by applicants prior to an award date are expenses incurred at the applicant’s own risk.

-The 9-1-1 grant program application may follow the guideline’s format and provide responses to the categories of information requested below.

-NOTE: The Montana Department of Administration and the Montana Public Service Commission and the Montana Department of Revenue may share financial and tax information relating to this application.

-In addition to the Application Form (Appendix A), the applicant must provide the following information:

-Confidentiality Agreement (Appendix B).
-This is an optional document for the business to sign.

-Once information is submitted to the Department, the information is subject to the public’s right to know pursuant to Article II, Section 9 of the Montana Constitution.
-Written information is subject to the right of citizens to inspect and copy pursuant to §2-6-102, MCA, unless there is an individual privacy interest that clearly exceeds the merits of public disclosure.

-Prior to any potentially confidential information being submitted, the company may enter into a Confidentiality Agreement and Affidavit with the Department so there is clear understanding of the rights and obligations of the company relative to protection of sensitive information.
-Applicants choosing to execute a Confidentiality Agreement and Affidavit should provide a signed and notarized original using the Department’s form included in Appendix B.

-G. APPLICATION REVIEW
+F. APPLICATION REVIEW & GRANT AWARDS

 Per 10-4-306 MCA, the Department shall, in consultation with the 9-1-1 Advisory Council, award competitive grants annually.